paelzer/Arduino-RGB-GUI-control/README.md

 * Arduino IDE 1.8.9

-* Arduino UNO (other Arduino boards should work as well with some modifications)
+* Arduino UNO (other Arduino boards work as well with some modifications depending on the model)

 ## Prerequisites for the Python GUI: